 This is easy to get done with our robust distribution suite.

 For starters, our One-Touch Email lets you embed the first survey question inside an email invitation so feedback is just a click away.
 We found that doing so can significantly increase your response rate.

 By sending surveys with One-Touch email, response rates have increased 120%.
 GetFeedback also allows us to automate our distribution and instantly pipe response data directly into Salesforce.
 This saves our team 20-30 hours of manual work each month and helps us to run more efficiently.
 It’s been a game-changer. —Shivam Shah, Vena Solutions

-With Salesforce Email you can export your survey from GetFeedback as VisualForce code and embed it directly in your VisualForce template builder.
+With our Visualforce Template you can export your survey from GetFeedback as VisualForce code and embed it directly in your VisualForce template builder.

-Since 66% of consumers prefer to be reached by companies via SMS over any other distribution channel, you should consider SMS as a distribution channel.
+Since 66% of consumers prefer to be reached by companies via SMS over any other distribution channel, we also recommend SMS as a distribution channel when appropriate.
 With SMS Invitations, you get to send one-way survey invitations over text message to reach customers who are on-the-go.

 Our Automated Email allows you to send survey invitations directly from GetFeedback using Salesforce as a trigger so all reporting is in one platform.

 If you want to collect customer information as they explore your website content, then you can use our Website Overlays feature to embed surveys and lead forms on your website.